firebase/firebase-ios-sdk/ReleaseTooling/DEVELOP.md

 be used:
 -  `--custom-spec-repos https://github.com/firebase/SpecsStaging.git`
   - This pulls the latest podspecs from the CocoaPods staging area.
-- `--enable-carthage-build` Turns on generation of Carthage zips and json file updates.
 - `--keep-build-artifacts` Useful for debugging and verifying the zip build contents.

 Putting them all together, here's a common command to build a releaseable Zip file: